f3-factory/F3com-data/3.6/views-and-templates/main.md

 {{@d}} // $d='abc'
 ```

+**Notice:** It's currently not possible to use a PHP constant like `TRUE` as a with-variable, since all attributes are parsed as string.

 ## Exclusion of Segments

 During the course of writing/debugging F3-powered programs and designing templates, there may be instances when disabling the display of a block of HTML may be handy.
 You can use the `<exclude>` directive for this purpose: